ahmetcancicek/ahmetcancicek.github.io/content/transaction-isolation-level/index.md

 To prevent dirty reads, the isolation level uses locking.
 Locking mechanisms ensure that a transaction reads only committed data.
 With the help of the locking mechanism, a transaction can hold a read-lock (if it only reads the row) or write-lock (if it updates or deletes the row) on a specific row to prevent the effects of other transactions.

 When a transaction reads data, it acquires the read-lock (shared lock).
 This lock allows other transactions to acquire read-lock on the same data.
 Namely, it enables concurrent reads.
 However, read-lock prevents other transactions from acquiring exclusive locks on the same data.
+It is important to note that shared locks otherwise known as read-lock are released immediately after the read operation.
+The lock is not held throughout the entire transaction.
+As soon as the read operation, the lock is released.

 On the other hand, when a transaction carries out operations such as inserting, updating, or deleting, it must acquire the write-lock (exclusive lock) in this isolation level.
 With the write-lock, the transactions prevent other transactions from acquiring read-lock or write-lock on the same data.
 Thus, it ensures data integrity during write operations.

 Let's review the isolation level step by step with an example.
 Consider a database table accounts with the below data.